araobp/virtual-showroom/AI_Controlled.md

 So the prompt will be like
 ```
 Please choose one word from the following options that best describes the mood of this photo.
-If you are unsure, please respond with 'Unknown."
+If you are unsure, please respond with 'Unsure."

 Options: Serene, Bustling, Nostalgic, Lonely, Picturesque, Chaotic, Gloomy, Vibrant.
 ```